OpenLineage/OpenLineage/proposals/2161/registry.md

 Each consumer or producer entity can claim a name, defined in the registry: “{name}” Each registered entity will provide a documentation URL for its documentation.
 The registered name is used to shorten “producer” and “schemaUrl” fields in facets.

+## Acceptance Guidelines
+To claim a name, an entity must have either documentation or a test/sample.
+"Reserving" a name prior to public functionality is discouraged.

 Corresponding values to be used: